AjayTyler/content-style-guide/17-tldr.html.md

 ## Grammar and mechanics

 - Some people will read every word you write.
-Others will just scan.
-Help everyone by grouping related ideas together and using descriptive headers and subheaders.
+Most will just scan.
+Help everyone by grouping related ideas together and using descriptive headers and subheaders when applicable.
-- Focus your message, and create a hierarchy of information.
+- Focus your message and create a hierarchy of information.
 Lead with the main point or the most important content.
 - Use active voice and positive language.
 - Use short words and sentences.
 - Avoid unnecessary modifiers.